The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 People have all sorts of reasons for waiting to file their taxes.
 But putting it off too long means running the risk of making errors or simply missing the deadline.
 It pays to be prepared, and to have a filing solution that takes the pressure off.
 Here are some tips that can help get you on track, even if you are a tax-time procrastinator.

-Gather your stuff
+Gather your documents and records

-Sometimes, just getting prepared is the biggest hurdle, especially if you are unsure what you will need.
 Chances are, you’ve already received the documents you need from your employers and financial institutions by the end of January.
 Once you have all your important documents handy, completing your return should be very straightforward.
 Begin with a checklist like this one: Tax Prep Checklist: Everything You Need to File Your Taxes

 File by the deadline